 Do I need swimming pool contractor insurance?

 As the owner of the swimming pool and insurance policy, you’re not generally expected to account for contractor-caused damages to your pool.
-But pools are expensive, so you shouldn’t leave it to chance.
+But pools are expensive, so you might not want to leave it to chance.

 Make sure that you get a written copy of pool service insurance from every contractor that touches your pool.
 You don’t need swimming pool contractor insurance for yourself, but someone needs to cover the work done on your pool.
 Most pool service companies will have their own insurance policies for this exact situation.
-Don’t be afraid to ask for it!
+Don’t be afraid to ask for proof of insurance.

 Can I get Airbnb pool insurance?

-Insuring your pool for Airbnb means that you need to look at insuring your entire home while using it as a rental property.
+Pools can make insurance for Airbnb a bit more complicated.
+You’ll need to look at insuring your entire home while using it as a rental property.
 Not all Ontarian cities have developed thorough policies about short-term rentals using this service, but insurance companies have had this figured out for a while.

 You can definitely buy home insurance policies that cover both short-term and long-term rental coverage from certain companies.
 However, those options aren’t a part of most standard home policies.
 You’ll need to ask for the additional coverage and price it out with your current provider.